Images of Wounds, First Aid (1)

 • The bleeding is severe or cannot be stopped.

-• The wound appears serious (eg, the wound is deep, possibly requires stitches, is from a human or animal bite, it cannot be fully cleaned, there is loss of function or sensation).
+• The wound appears serious (eg, the wound is deep, possibly requires stitches, is from a human or animal bite, cannot be fully cleaned, or the person is experiencing loss of function or sensation).

-• The pain caused by the wound is severe, even if the wound itself appears small.
+• The pain associated with the wound is severe, even if the wound itself appears small.

 • There is concern about scarring (eg, the wound is on the face or another highly visible area).

-• The wound is on a joint or fingers or toes, as a tendon may be severed causing loss of function.
+• The wound is on a joint, finger, or toe, as a tendon may be severed, causing loss of function.

 Not sure what to look for?